THERMOFORA · Updated 2025 · 16 min read

 Webbing Between Features

 When two male features are placed too close together, excess sheet material between them folds back on itself.
 The sagging sheet has more perimeter than the mold in that zone, and the extra material has nowhere to go.
-The rule: spacing between adjacent male features must be at least two times the feature height.
+The rule: spacing between adjacent male features must be at least 1.5 to 2 times the feature height.
 That spacing requirement directly reduces how efficiently you can use sheet area and drives up material cost per part.

 Chill Marks